WHAT’S BLOOMING AT THE VICARAGE 7-10-24

 Brenda is a faith missionary.
 Which means she is a missionary who is responsible to raise her own funds from individuals and churches to help her do her work of missions.
 The process of gathering partners is called “itineration”.

-…missionaries serve in four year terms.
+In our denomination, missionaries serve in four year terms.
 That is three or four years on the field (depending on the stage of their work)and then 1 year back in the U.S. to meet with their partnering churches to raise funds for new missions projects, or to make up for money lost due to attrition (churches or individuals not being able to continue their commitments) and cost of living increase.

 Brenda spent the last three years in Zaandam, North Holland, The Netherlands building Stagelife Theater in partnership with Icthus Church in that city.